Mathématique: Chapter 64

 “A cause I can always get behind,” Greer said.

-“Sounds like that’s the plan,” Young said, hating to promise anything he didn’t truly control.
+“That’s the plan,” Young said.
 “We just got redesignated SG-68.”

 Greer gave a low whistle, eyeing James.